queenofdowntime/square-one/outline.md

-1. Sign up for [CodeCademy](https://www.codecademy.com/) and complete whichever tracks you are interested in. (n.b. codecademy is not everyone's favourite, but can be a useful way to practice)
+1. Sign up for [CodeCademy](https://www.codecademy.com/) and complete whichever tracks you are interested in. (n.b. codecademy is not everyone's favourite, but can be a useful way to practice or get into a new language)

 1. Sign up for [Rosalind](http://rosalind.info/problems/locations/).
 This is a Bioinformatics learning/challenge site, but it is a great way to practice